-NIC.PR provided our government with domains, namely status.pr, & webhosting services to support information distribution and transparency regarding the restoration of services.
-We also used our offices as storage facilities for water, baby food, diapers, & other non-perishable goods.
+NIC.PR provided our government with domain names, namely status.pr, and webhosting services to support information distribution & transparency regarding the restoration of services.
+We also used our offices as storage facilities for water, baby food, diapers, and other non-perishable goods.

 Getting back to your work in the ccNSO Council, what are its major areas of focus?

 Currently, the ccNSO is involved in numerous initiatives.
 One that will require a lot of attention is the General Data Protection Regulation (GDPR) & its impact on domain name operators in other regions of the worldwide.

 What do you see as the future challenges for the ccNSO?